tweag/lagoon/docs/GETTING_STARTED.md

 ### Overview

-Datalake consists of a server application, datalake-server, which uses a Postgres database as its backend.
+Lagoon consists of a server application, lagoon-server, which uses a Postgres database as its backend.
 To get started we'll need to:
 1. Set up a Postgres instance
-2. Initialize the database using the datalake-server CLI
+2. Initialize the database using the lagoon-server CLI
-3. Start running datalake
+3. Start running lagoon

 After that we'll be able to start adding and querying data using one of the client libraries.

-> This guide will use [docker](https://docs.docker.com/get-docker/) for running some of the datalake components.
+> This guide will use [docker](https://docs.docker.com/get-docker/) for running some of the lagoon components.

 ### Postgres database setup